avantkumarchhetri/Hate-Speech-Analysis/README.md

 **Model Building**
 - Now that we have vectorized all the tweets, we will build a model to classify the test data.
 - We will use a supervised learning algorithm, Support Vector Classifier (SVC).
 It is widely used for binary classifications and multi-class classifications.
-- You can find more explanation on the scikit-learn documentation page: https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html

 **Accuracy**
 - And here we go!
 The accuracy turned out to be 94.8%!